-This post is by Kellie Taylor, Ed.D., the 2018-2019 Library of Congress Albert Einstein Distinguished Educator Fellow.
+This post is by Kellie Taylor, Ed.D., the 2018-2019 Library of Congress Albert Einstein Distinguished Educator Fellow and was originally posted on the Teaching with the Library of Congress blog.

 How does science affect our daily lives?
 Or as students might ask, “Why do I have to learn this?”
 In addition to making communications faster and some work easier, advances in technology can make our food products safer and last longer.
 Elementary students frequently learn about states of matter and may even build solar ovens or insulation boxes for experiments.
 While creating insulation boxes might seem to be a relatively simple science experiment today, methods such as these were once essential to providing safe food storage.